kalisio/keycloak-event-gateway/docs/Configuration.md

 representation.

-If the configuration is incorrect, warning messages are added to the
-Keycloak logs each time an event is emitted.
+If the configuration is incorrect, warning messages are logged to the Keycloak console each time an event is emitted.